Can puppies eat eggs, nuts and dairy?

 Cooked eggs are a great snack for puppies.
 They’re a good and efficient source of protein, linoleic acid and Vitamin A - often helping to keep dogs’ skin and coat in tip-top condition.

 An average egg contains 78 calories each, and up to 6 grams of protein.
 Eggs also are a good source of other nutrients, including vitamin D (which aids bone health and the immune system) and choline (which helps metabolism and liver function, as well as foetal brain development).
-Egg yolks are also proven to reduce the risk of cataracts.
+Egg yolks are also proven to reduce the risk of cataracts (blurry vision) in dogs.

 When feeding cooked egg to your puppy, take care to avoid cooking your eggs with fatty oils.
 Boiled eggs are a way better option.
 Avoid weight gain by letting your puppy enjoy only a small amount of cooked egg on rare occasions.

 Some nuts are toxic to dogs and can induce vomiting, depression and hyperthermia… others aren’t toxic, but it’s best to keep nuts away from your puppy at all times, just to be safe.